ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 - Service path should be generated only if;
   - Service path and callback URL is not provided for the `websub:SubscriberService`.
   - callback URL is provided, `appendServicePath` configuration is enabled and service path is not provided.
-- WebSub compiler plugin should generate the unique service path for the `websub:SubscriberService`.
+- WebSub compiler plugin will generate unique service path for the `websub:SubscriberService` and populate `servicePath` field in `websub:SubscriberServiceConfig` annotation.
-- Generated service path should be saved in relation to service ID in `service-info.csv`.
-- `service-info.csv` file should be added to `resources/ballerina/websub` directory inside the executable JAR as well as the thin JAR.
 - If there is an error while generating the service path, then it should result in a compile-time error since this feature is required to generate a callback URL and without it subscriber service could not be used.

 #### 2.2.4.
 Unsubscribing from the `hub`